DataDog/chaos-controller/README.md

   name: node-failure
   namespace: chaos-engineering
 spec:
-  selector: # a label selector used to target some resources
+  selector: # a label selector used to target resources
     app: demo-curl
   count: 1 # the number of resources to target
   nodeFailure: